abw/mysql-disconnect/README.md

 The `_closing` flag is set in the `end()` function of `connection.js` (see [here](https://github.com/sidorares/node-mysql2/blob/master/lib/connection.js#L893)).
 The `end()` function is called when the `end` event is emitted.
-This happens when the stream ends, which (I assume) is what happens when the connection times out.
+This happens when the stream ends, which is what happens when the MySQL connection times out.

 So if `connection.connection._closing` is true then the connection needs to be renewed.